NK-Forge/mod_Loader/README.md

 ## Mods Vault

-The Mods Vault is where your mod folders are stored.
+The Mods Vault is where your mod files are stored when not in use.

 - Extract mods into either the official SM2 mods folder or the Mods Vault.
 - The Mod Loader scans and lists available mods.